 DaltosDaltos, real name Nicholas Buccino, is a friend of the Yogscast and Zylus who lives in America.
 Mostly appearing in Zylus' series, he also appeared during the Trouble In Terrorist Town livestream.

-Dead Workers PartyDead Workers Party is the former title of duo Brent Copeland and Eric Fullerton, who have since rebranded to YOGSCAST Brent & Eric.
+Dead Workers PartyDead Workers Party is the former title of duo Brent Copeland and Eric Fullerton, who during their brief membership rebranded to YOGSCAST Brent & Eric.
 They are most famously known as creators and co-hosts of The Shaft podcast.
 It was announced that they joined the Yogscast in February 2014, but they left the group on good terms in September due to real-life issues.

 Minecraft/Shadow of IsraphelFor characters associated with Shadow of Israphel, go here.